benmesander/rvint/README.md

 # rvint

 Integer-based mathematical subroutines which implement RISC-V M and B extension functionality on I, and Zmmul instruction sets.
-If there is interest, I could support other instruction sets such as E.
+There is partial support for the reduced functionality E instruction set where this is easy to do and doesn't involve a performance tradeoff.

 These routines are designed to be both concise and efficient, although where those two goals clash, I went with concise.